Batting Cage Buyer's Guide

 How to Pick Batting Cage Width

 Most players will find a 12-foot high batting cage to be sufficient for their needs.
 Just like longer cages provide optimal room for tracking ball velocity off of hits, so does a greater height.
-If 12 feet is a bit more than you can handle, an 8-foot tall frame should work just fine.
+If 12 feet is a bit more than you can handle, an 8-foot tall batting cage frame should work just fine.
 Another consideration is that the height of the frame also depends on which netting you plan to use for your cage.
-You will want to be sure that there is enough room for netting overflow; about one-foot of extra netting to sag on the ground.
+You will want to be sure that there is enough room for batting cage netting overflow, about one foot of extra netting to sag on the ground.
 This will help contain balls as they fly around the cage.

 What Material Is Best for a Backyard Batting Cage?